Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Uplights

-Uplights are used mainly for decorative purposes making any wall look more attractive.
+Uplights are used mainly for decorative purposes, making any wall look more attractive.
 They work by enclosing a lightbulb and shining the light upwards, adding a soft ambience to the space.

 Up & Down Lights

 Up and downlights are very popular in modern-style homes.
-They shine both up and down, adding extra dimension to the walls and room.
+They shine up and down, adding extra dimension to the walls and room.

 Flush Wall Lights